JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/think-before-surveying-customers.md

 title: "Think before surveying customers"
 date: "2023-08-12 13:14:00"
 slug: "think-before-surveying-customers"
-author: "xperience-360.com"
+author: "Jaime Valle"
-excerpt: ""
+excerpt: "Learn how to effectively gather feedback through surveys and other effective methods to improve customer experience, gaining valuable insights."
 categories: ["Blog"]
-tags: ["complaints", "feedback", "insight", "process", "Survey"]
+tags: ["complaints", "feedback", "insight", "process", "Survey", "customer experience", "CX", "survey fatigue", "customer feedback"]
 ---

 A lot of my clients approach me asking for advice and support to launch surveys to gather insights and feedback from their customers.